lildude/HB-Cumulus/README.txt

 REVISION HISTORY
 ----------------

-1.9 - Revert back to using a HB-Cumulus specific tagcloud.swf file as HB-Cumulus
+2.0 - Added TagCanvas for HTML5 functionality.
+This is now the default tag cloud.
-      to resolve the mild HTML Injection vulnerability detailed at http://seclists.org/fulldisclosure/2011/Sep/101
+	- TODO: Falls back to Flash if not a HTML5 compatible browser 1.9 - Revert back to using a HB-Cumulus specific tagcloud.swf file as HB-Cumulus to resolve the mild HTML Injection vulnerability detailed at http://seclists.org/fulldisclosure/2011/Sep/101
     - Updated help documentation to list all implementation methods